sanjib-gh/sanjib-gh/README.md

 # 👋 Hi, I’m Sanjib Ghosh

-🎓 I’m an Assistant Professor of Statistics at the University of Chittagong, Bangladesh, and currently a PhD Research Fellow in JNIRCMPS, CU.
+🎓 I’m an Assistant Professor of Statistics at the University of Chittagong, Bangladesh.

 🔬 My research interests span:
 - 📈 Machine learning